 Simplified Issue Life Insurance

-Simplified issue life insurance does not require a physical examination; however, you will be asked a series of questions about your medical history and current health condition.
+Simplified issue life insurance does not require a physical examination; however, unlike Guaranteed Issue Life Insurance, you will be asked a series of questions about your medical history and current health condition.
 This type of life insurance is designed for people who want a quick approval process and a short underwriting period.
 In some cases, you can be insured in a matter of days rather than weeks or months.
 Depending on the life insurance company, simplified life insurance can be purchased as a term or permanent policy.

+Simplified Issue policies offer higher coverage amounts and lower premiums than Guaranteed Issue policies, making them an attractive option for individuals in semi-good health.
 This type of life insurance is ideal for people who do not want to undergo a medical exam, are unsure what type of policy they qualify for, or simply need life insurance quickly.

 Guaranteed issue life Insurance